ucdavis/aggie-bot/README.md

 DSS ChatBot
 ===========

-DSS ChatBot is a Slack-compatible chat bot designed for use within the UC Davis Division of Social Science IT group.
+DSS ChatBot is a Slack-compatible chat bot designed for use by the UC Davis IT community.
+It originated in the UC Davis Division of Social Science IT group.

 Requirements
 ------------
  * Ruby 2.1 or higher (2.0 and 1.9 may work but have not been tested)
  * The popular 'bundler' gem ('gem install bundler' to install it)
- * A working SysAid server
+ * A working SysAid server (for optional SysAid support)
+ * A working Roles Management server (for optional Roles Management support)
  * Admin access to a Slack workgroup

 Installation Instructions